Material Issue 4 Achieve a society in which diverse people can actively participate

 Workplace Experience at Stores

 Ito-Yokado welcomes elementary, junior high, and senior high school students from educational institutions for workplace experience programs.
 They experience the joy of thinking up and expressing their own proposals through such interactions with customers as coordination proposals and in-store sampling, and they experience the importance of complying with basic standards to ensure safety and reliability.
-To prevent the spread of COVID-19, it conducts workplace tours using online conferencing tools in the fiscal year ended February 28, 2021 or February 28, 2022.
+To prevent the spread of COVID-19, it conducted workplace tours using online conferencing tools in the fiscal years ended February 28, 2021 and February 28, 2022.

 remote_WorkplaceExperience.jpg